 Local calls from an object (or category) to a module predicate have zero overhead (assuming both the module and the predicate are bound at compile time).

 Logtalk implements static binding and dynamic binding for message sending calls.
 For dynamic binding, a caching mechanism is used by the runtime.
 It’s useful to measure the performance overhead in number of inferences compared with plain Prolog and Prolog modules.
+Note that the number of inferences is a metric independent of the chosen backend Prolog compiler.
 The results for Logtalk 3.17.0 and later versions are:

 Static binding: 0

 Dynamic binding (object bound at compile time): 1